Recruitment and Hiring Process

 - Social Recruiting: Companies are increasingly using social recruiting to source candidates for employment on Facebook, Twitter and other social networking sites, as well as to investigate applicants they are considering hiring.
 Companies may use Facebook apps to recruit or have a Facebook page dedicated to careers with the company.
 On Twitter, companies may tweet job listings and source candidates to recruit.

-- Job Application Process: Here's information on the entire job application process including applying for jobs, resumes and cover letters, applicant testing, background and reference checks, interviewing and the hiring process.
+- Job Application Process: Here's information on the entire job application process including applying for jobs, resumes and cover letters, applicant testing, background, and reference checks, interviewing and the hiring process.

 - Interview Process: The interview process isn't a matter of getting called for a job interview, interviewing and getting a job offer.
 In many cases, it is complex and may involve multiple interviews.
-Here are the steps involved in the interview process.